 My current projects aim to uncover how structural conditions determine different social groups’ access to different mental health care services and practices, and how the stratification of the U.S. mental health care field exposes different Americans to distinct sets of cultural scripts and understandings.
 Ultimately, my research shows how one’s sociodemographic characteristics determine the type of care one receives, and how different patient groups are socialized into disparate scripts of cognition, emotion and action in order to attain well-being.
 This is one way social stratification is replicated onto the personal problems field, and how inequality gets inscribed into Americans’ selves.

-Before coming to Columbia, I studied clinical psychology at the Hebrew University of Jerusalem and practiced psychotherapy for two years at an adolescent inpatient psychiatric unit.
+Before studying sociology, I trained as a clinical psychologist and practiced psychotherapy for two years at an adolescent inpatient psychiatric unit.
 I have also taught high school English and worked as a labor organizer.
 In my free time, I enjoy hiking and long distance cycling (while still thinking about my research anyway).